 With hemp research and development pilot programs taking off this spring, and the hemp retail market growing at an incredible rate, it’s crucial that consumers and retailers alike understand the difference between hemp oil and CBD extracts, Eric Steenstra, executive director of Hemp Industries Association, said in a separate statement.

 Our Hemp Industries Association position regarding this distinction calls on makers of CBD products to brand and market their products truthfully and clearly, so as to not further the confusion surrounding CBD products in the marketplace.

 Though hemp oil does contain lower levels of CBD, typically less than 25 parts per million (ppm), CBD extracts “are produced either directly from cannabis flowers that are up to 15 percent CBD (150,000 ppm), or indirectly as a co-product of the flowers and leaves that are mixed in with the stalks during hemp stalk processing for fiber.”

 It is important for American farmers and processors of hemp to understand that most CBD in products mislabeled as ‘hemp oil’ is a product of large-scale hemp stalk and fiber processing facilities in Europe where the fiber is the primary material produced at a large scale, the association says.

 CBD from other parts of the hemp plant

-These companies have rigorous, and again, many also have proprietary testing standards that not only certify THC levels (industrial hemp must not have THC levels above 0.3%) but purity as well fro heavy metals, for example, and other components that may be harmful to consumer health.
+These companies have rigorous, and again, many also have proprietary testing standards that not only certify THC levels (industrial hemp must not have THC levels above 0.3%) but purity as well for heavy metals, for example, and other contaminants that may be harmful to consumer health.